Retail stock rally leaves few bargains for investors

 Not helping matters for stores, mall crowds were relatively thin on Friday in an underwhelming start to the holiday shopping season.

-A selection of 15 large retailers that are big Black Friday players, including traditional brick-and-mortar chains and online heavyweight Amazon (AMZN.O), averaged a total return of 12 percent this year, including dividends, according to Thomson Reuters data.
+A selection of 15 large retailers that are big Black Friday players, including traditional brick-and-mortar chains and online heavyweight Amazon, averaged a total return of 12 percent this year, including dividends, according to Thomson Reuters data.
 Best Buy's stock has jumped 55 percent in 2016 and Macy's surged 26 percent.

-Expectations that tax cuts under President-elect Donald Trump could leave consumers with more disposable income have also fueled gains in the retail sector, with the SPDR S&P Retail exchange traded fund (XRT.P) rallying 10 percent in November.
+Expectations that tax cuts under President-elect Donald Trump could leave consumers with more disposable income have also fueled gains in the retail sector, with the SPDR S&P Retail exchange traded fund rallying 10 percent in November.

 Since the election, that fund has been a big outperformer, outpacing most other industry-tracking funds with a 12.2-percent gain.
 The wider S&P 500 is up just over 3 percent in the same period.

 That's made it more difficult to find bargains, said Telsey Advisory Group analyst Joseph Feldman.
-He recommends Home Depot (HD.N), which is benefiting from a resilient housing market, and Dick's Sporting Goods (DKS.N), which stands to gain market share following the recent bankruptcy of rival Sports Authority.
+He recommends Home Depot, which is benefiting from a resilient housing market, and Dick's Sporting Goods, which stands to gain market share following the recent bankruptcy of rival Sports Authority.

-Macy's, Nordstrom (JWN.N) and other mall retailers have suffered heavily in recent years due to relentless competition from Amazon.com (AMZN.O), a trend expected to continue even as retailers refine their own online sales strategies.
+Macy's, Nordstrom and other mall retailers have suffered heavily in recent years due to relentless competition from Amazon.com, a trend expected to continue even as retailers refine their own online sales strategies.
 A consumer shift away from expensive apparel and toward vacations, home improvement and electronics has also crippled many retailers.

-Still, recent forecasts from retailers are encouraging: After reporting better-than expected quarterly profit on Nov 16, Target (TGT.N) said it expects consumer spending to remain strong through the holidays, while Macy's and Kohls have predicted an acceleration this quarter that could help both revive their lagging bottom lines.
+Still, recent forecasts from retailers are encouraging: After reporting better-than expected quarterly profit on Nov 16, Target said it expects consumer spending to remain strong through the holidays, while Macy's and Kohls have predicted an acceleration this quarter that could help both revive their lagging bottom lines.

 Macy's has seen year-over-year profit declines for six quarters in a row.
 Kohls' profit rose last quarter but had fallen for the previous four.